History of courtship in the United States: Marrying at later ages

 By the 1980s, there were few remaining rules for courtship.
 Clear expectations for how a couple would meet, socialize, and commit to each other were gone, leaving only uncertainty and occasional nostalgia for "traditional" courtship customs.
-The median age at marriage in 1980 had risen to 24.7 for men and 22 for women; by 2010, the median age at marriage was 28.2 for men and 26.1 for women.
-By 2016, the median age at which individuals first married was 30 for men and 28 for women.
+Marriage also lost significance as the primary marker of adulthood, which made dating and cohabitation less tightly linked to courtship as a marriage-directed process.